objcio/articles/2014-08-02-testing-bad-practices.md

 1. Modify your code without touching your tests at all.

 Once your code is simpler, faster, or more flexible, your tests should remain just as they were—green.
-Additionally, they should have only fail in the case that you did something wrong while refactoring, mistake that you quickly reverted getting the tests back to green.
+When refactoring, tests should only fail in the case that you made a mistake, such as changing the external behavior of your code.
+When that happens, you should reverse that mistake and go back to a green state.

 Because your tests stayed green the whole time, you know that you didn't break anything.
 That's how automated tests let us modify our code.